brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

     <img width="400" src="/images/games17.webp">
 </p>

 Had to get a mention.
-The Queen's Gambit renewed my interest in Chess and there's a reason it's been the most famous board game for thousands of years.
+The Queen's Gambit tv-show renewed my interest in Chess and there's a reason it's been the most famous board game for thousands of years.
 I find it's a fun mental puzzle that’s unique every single time.